Use Workplace Culture to Drive Behavior

 Workplace Culture Exists by Design or by Default

 Only in extraordinary circumstances and with a very strong, determined leader can a single individual have more influence on changing a corporate culture than the majority of the workforce.
 By design or by default, for good and for bad, a company’s culture shapes the way most of the employees think and behave.
 Those who do not “fit” the organizational culture tend to leave or lose functional status and effectiveness.

 The Power of Culture for Bad

 The phenomenon of using workplace culture to drive behavior is active not just in the corporate world.
 Consider the sport of professional cycling.
 Somehow unethical behavior became the norm.

 First came the doping scandal in which many of the top international cyclists, including the now infamous Lance Armstrong, were discovered to be using performance enhancing drugs.
-More recently we have read of “doped bikes.”
+More recently we have learned of “doped bikes.”
 With tiny engines hidden in bike frames, some cyclists were able to cheat their way to greater speed through what is being called “mechanical doping.”

 From the outside it sure appears as though the prevailing culture is one of win-at-all-costs.
 There will always be individuals who try to scam the system, but the win-at-all-costs culture in professional cycling almost invited riders to cheat in order to level the playing field.
 This is an example of the power of culture for bad.

 The Power of Culture for Good

-Let’s look instead at the power of culture for good.
+Let’s look instead at the power of corporate culture for good.
 There was a time in the U.S. when it was commonplace for people to toss trash from car windows as they traveled the highways.
 People did it because everyone else was doing it.